purescript/spago/README.md

     └── Main.purs
 ```

-Convention note: `spago` expects your source files to be in `src/` and your
-test files in `test/`.
-It is possible to include additional source paths when running some commands,
-like `build`, `test` or `repl`.

 Let's take a look at the two [Dhall][dhall] configuration files that `spago` requires:
 - `packages.dhall`: this file is meant to contain the *totality* of the packages
   available to your project (that is, any package you might want to import).